 The type of second-hand campervan you buy depends on your personal requirements and, most of all, the size of your budget.
 At the lower end of the price range are mini campervans such as the Volkswagen Caddy and Renault Kangoo.
 It’s a tight squeeze for two people with limited storage, but fitting in a small kitchen and toilet is possible.

-Used mid-sized campervans can sleep up to four and should include a fixed bed, kitchen, bathroom area and storage units.
-Volkswagen T25 Transporters and Kombis, the Ford Transit, and short wheelbase Toyota Hiace are great options for a mid-sized campervan.
+Used mid-sized campervans can sleep up to four people and should include a fixed bed, kitchen, bathroom area and storage units.
+Volkswagen T25 Transporters and Kombis, the Ford Transit, and short wheelbase Toyota HiAce are great options for a mid-sized campervan.

 Insulation Costs